mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 ) <fig:glottal-cycle>

 ==== The glottal cycle
-is the periodic opening and closing of the vocal folds.
+is the periodic opening and closing of the vocal folds, depicted in @fig:glottal-cycle.
-It is represented in @fig:glottal-cycle.
+During one _pitch period_, a single cycle is completed.
-GFMs describe the rate of airflow $u(t)$ [typically expressed in cm³/s] through the space between the vocal folds called the _glottis_.
+GFMs describe the rate of airflow $u(t)$ [typically expressed in cm³/s] through the opening between the vocal folds called the _glottis_.
 Importantly, it is not at maximum glottis aperture that the acoustic output is greatest; it is at the sudden _glottal closure instant_ (GCI).
 At this point, the moving air column in the vocal tract is abruptly interrupted, and kinetic energy is converted efficiently into acoustic energy which then excites the vocal tract much like plucking a harp or clapping in a resonant room @Chen2016[Section~4.6].
 The sharpness of this transition governs much of the clarity and perceived strength of voiced speech @Fant1979.